Reporting Suspect Child Abuse and Neglect

-A complete list of all student data elements collected by the state is available for public review in an Excel file at http://www.p12.nysed.gov/irs/sirs/documentation/NYSEDstudentData.xlsx or in a PDF file by clicking here.
+- A complete list of all student data elements collected by the state is available for public review.
 Parents may also obtain a copy of this list by writing to the Office of Information & Reporting Services, New York State Education Department, Room 863 EBA, 89 Washington Avenue, Albany, N.Y.
 12234.

-Parents have the right to have complaints about possible breaches of student data addressed.
-Complaints should be directed to: Dr. David Perry, South Colonie District Office, 869-3576, Ext.
-2470 and to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234; e-mail address is firstname.lastname@example.org.
-SED’s complaint process is under development and will be established through regulations from the department’s chief privacy officer, who has yet to be appointed.
+- Parents have the right to have complaints about possible breaches of student data addressed.
+Complaints should be directed to: Dr. David Perry, South Colonie District Office, (518) 869-3576 and to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234; email address is firstname.lastname@example.org.

 Additional student data privacy information

 This bill of rights is subject to change based on regulations of the commissioner of education and the SED chief privacy officer, as well as emerging guidance documents from SED.
 For example, these changes/additions will include requirements for districts to share information about third-party contractors that have access to student data, including:

 - How the student, teacher or principal data will be used;

 - How the third-party contractors (and any subcontractors/ others with access to the data) will abide by data protection and security requirements;